 - Solid Waste Permits

-The CalRecycle is currently developing a tiered permitting system; several categories will require less than a full permit.
-However, processors that accept segregated C&D debris may not require a solid waste facilities permit.
-Contact your Local Enforcement Agency (LEA) for updates.
-To find out who the LEA is for the project area, check the CalRecycle's LEA Directory.
+The CalRecycle developed a tiered permitting system for the transfer and processing of construction demolition and inert materials (CDI); several categories may require less than a full permit.
+Contact your Local Enforcement Agency (LEA) for projects specific permitting guidance.
+To find out who the LEA is for the project area, check the CalRecycle’s LEA Directory.

 All new asphalt roofing shingles manufactured in California are fiberglass-based, and are produced at the following plants: